Forget the big comeback; Detroit focuses on what can be saved

 Michael Score, president of Hantz Farms, argues the land the group will buy failed to sell at auction for a few hundred dollars, "so it's unclear how this is a land grab."

-Score said neighbors of the group's test site have been delighted that they have cleaned up the trash (illegal dumping is a chronic problem in poor areas) and planted trees.
+Score said neighbours of the group's test site have been delighted that they have cleaned up the trash (illegal dumping is a chronic problem in poor areas) and planted trees.

 "Once people see we keep our promise to clean up and plant trees, they will push for more ambitious plans," he said.